fastdlabs/docs/en-us/3.0/2-1-routing-and-controllers.md

 ** The controller is currently stored in the Http directory, version 3.1 will be unified controller entrance, while providing services for TCP, HTTP, remove the Http directory, keep the Controller directory, the other structures are not changed **

-> The controller does not need to inherit any object, and the methods are provided by [Accessibility] (en-us / 3.0 / 3-5-helpers.md)
+> The controller does not need to inherit any object, and the methods are provided by [Accessibility] (en-us/3.0/3-5-helpers.md)

 `` `php
 namespace Http \ Controller;